Bill Dean (politician): Ohio House of Representatives

 In 2016, Dean filed to run for the 74th District of the Ohio House of Representatives to replace Bob Hackett, who was term limited.
 Dean was one of four to file for the Republican primary in a district that leaned overwhelmingly Republican.
 Against his three opponents, Dean went on to win the nomination with nearly 38% of the vote.

 When Senator Chris Widener resigned from his seat in the Ohio Senate prior the expiration of his term, Bob Hackett was appointed to replace him, vacating his seat in Ohio House.
 Soon after, Speaker of the House Cliff Rosenberger stated that whoever won the Republican primary would be seated to succeed Hackett.
 As a result, Dean was seated on April 12, 2016, following his primary victory.

 In 2019, Dean co-sponsored legislation that would ban abortion in Ohio and criminalize what they called "abortion murder".
 Doctors who performed abortions in cases of ectopic pregnancy and other life-threatening conditions would be exempt from prosecution only if they "[took] all possible steps to preserve the life of the unborn child, while preserving the life of the woman.
 Such steps include, if applicable, attempting to reimplant an ectopic pregnancy into the woman's uterus".
 Reimplantation of an ectopic pregnancy is not a recognized or medically feasible procedure.

+In November 2023, after Ohio voters approved a measure that would enshrine reproductive rights in the state's constitution, Dean was one of several Republicans who claimed that "[t]o prevent mischief by pro-abortion courts with Issue 1, Ohio legislators will consider removing jurisdiction from the judiciary over this ambiguous ballot initiative.
+The Ohio legislature alone will consider what, if any, modifications to make to existing laws".
+Dean added that "Issue 1 doesn't repeal a single Ohio law, in fact, it doesn't even mention one.
+The amendment's language is dangerously vague and unconstrained, and can be weaponized to attack parental rights or defend rapists, pedophiles, and human traffickers."